taktsun/ED_ERV/README.md

 ------------------------- | -------------------------- | --------------
 manuscript | Folder that holds manuscript markdown files and pdfs (empty at the moment)      | Read only dataRaw| Raw data files.
 An empty folder because raw data with potential personal identifiers are not uploaded.| Read only
-dataPrimary| Primary data files.| Read only
+dataPrimary| Primary data files, which means anonymized raw data without any further pre-processing | Read only
-dataProcessed| Ready-to-analyze data files. | Read only
+dataProcessed| Ready-to-analyze data files | Read only